aoriens/news-service/README.md

 - `category` - a substring of a [Category](#Category) name of the news, or of some ancestor category of it.
 The parameter may be passed many times to specify multiple values.
+- `tag_id` - an integer identifier of a [Tag](#Tag) that a news entry is tagged with, or a comma-separated list thereof.
+A news entry needs to be tagged with any tag specified in order to be output.
+The parameter may be passed many times to specify multiple values or value lists to be joined.
+- `tag` - a substring of a [Tag](#Tag) name that a news entry is tagged with.
+  The parameter may be passed many times to specify multiple values.
+A news entry needs to be tagged with any tag matching the parameter in order to be output.

-The parameters are logically combined as follows.
-If a parameter is missing, it should be excluded, as well as the binary operator with a missing parameter
+The parameters are logically combined as follows:
-nearby:

 - `date`
 - AND (`author_id` OR `author`).
 - AND (`category_id` OR `category`).
+- AND (`tag_id` OR `tag`).

+If a parameter is missing, it should be excluded, as well as the binary operator lacking a parameter.

 ### `GET /tags`